The £7,600 grant has aided the purchase of a premium Dennis FT610 walk-behind mower’’ 24 with verti-cutter cassette and roller cassette functionality.

 The rise of Needingworth Cricket Club has been rewarded.

-Having recently achieved four promotions, the XI-team efforts to continue that sequence is only likely to be enhanced after a generous donation from local business Mick George Ltd has permitted the purchase of a new wicket mower that will improve the playability of the surface.
+Having recently achieved four promotions, the XI-team efforts to continue that sequence is only likely to be enhanced after a generous donation from local business the Mick George Group has permitted the purchase of a new wicket mower that will improve the playability of the surface.

 The £7,600 grant has aided the purchase of a premium Dennis FT610 walk-behind mower’’ 24 with verti-cutter cassette and roller cassette functionality, which will inevitably better maintain the condition of the wicket, a necessity for the improved standard which the club now plays.
 Whilst simultaneously improving safety.